Opentrons/Protocols/protocols/65ed01/README.md

 ## Description
 This protocol performs a nucleic acid purification with the Opentrons magnetic module.

+Lysis buffer is added to sample and mixed.
+The subsequent lysate is then added to magnetic beads with isopropanol.
+After mixing, the Opentrons magnetic module is engaged and supernatant is removed and returned to reservoir.
+Two washes are then performed using wash and elution buffer, respectively.
+The final elute is transferred to an Opentrons 96-Well Aluminum Block plate.

 ---